Best Time to Visit Shoshone Falls in Southern Idaho

 Shoshone Ice Caves

-Located outside the town of Shoshone, Idaho (about 45 minutes from Twin Falls), the ice cave is a MUST if you’re in the area.
+Located outside the town of Shoshone, Idaho (about 45 minutes from Twin Falls), the Shoshone Ice Caves tour is a MUST if you’re in the area.
 Your tour guide will take you through a 1,000 foot lava tube on walking planks above the ice.
 On a hot day, this is the perfect activity to take part in.

 Kevin